AMReX-Combustion/PeleLMeX/Docs/source/manual/Tutorials_FlameSheet.rst

 * ``pele::physics::PMF::PmfData::DataContainer const * pmf_data`` : the Cantera solution data struct

-The reader is encouraged to look into the body of the `pelelm_initdata` function for more details, a skelettal version of the function reads:
+The reader is encouraged to look into the body of the `pelelm_initdata` function for more details, a skeletal version of the function reads:

 * Compute the coordinate of the cell center using the cell indices and the `geomdata`.